tigion/nvim-asciidoc-preview/README.md

 ## Features

-- once started with `:AsciiDocPreview`, a preview of the current AsciiDoc file is shown in the web browser
+- Once started with `:AsciiDocPreview`, a preview of the current AsciiDoc file is shown in the web browser.
-- the preview is updated every time the AsciiDoc file is saved
+- The preview is updated every time the AsciiDoc file is saved.
-- when exiting Neovim or using the `:AsciiDocPreviewStop` command, the preview server is terminated in the background
+- When exiting Neovim or using the `:AsciiDocPreviewStop` command, the preview server is terminated in the background.
-- the generation of the HTML preview is done either with:
+- The generation of the HTML preview is done either with:
   - [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest/)
     (default, no local installed Asciidoctor needed)
-  - or the locally installed [Asciidoctor](https://docs.asciidoctor.org/asciidoctor/latest/)
+  - Or the locally installed [Asciidoctor](https://docs.asciidoctor.org/asciidoctor/latest/)
-    tools
+    tools (`asciidoctor` and `asciidoctor-diagram`).
+    The `asciidoctor` command must be available. ([Install instruction (de)](https://www.informatik.htw-dresden.de/~zirkelba/praktika/se/arbeiten-mit-git-und-asciidoc/installation-und-konfiguration/index.html#_variante_2_asciidoctor_lokal_installiert))

 ## Requirements